willnationsdev/Wyrd-Narrative-Scripting/README.md

 stories and broaden the linguistic capabilities of the language by adding a few syntax rules and increasing the existing vocabulary.
 I am writing the program in C++.

-To follow along with blog posts concerning the project, visit www.willnationsdev.wordpress.com.
-To view Twitch streams published for the project, please follow me at www.twitch.tv/willnationsdev
+To follow along with blog posts concerning the project, visit https://willnationsdev.wordpress.com/ To view Twitch streams published for the project, please follow me at https://www.twitch.tv/willnationsdev For more information on Toki Pona, the artifical language, visit http://tokipona.net/tp/janpije/okamasona.php

 Current Status: Designing Syntax Rules for Toki Sona and Programming a Toki Sona Parser